Digital-Avatars-and-Robotics/MUDxGodot/README.md

 ### UI

+Create new User Interface Scene and add 2 child nodes - Button and Label.
+You can change text of the Label to "Increment".

-create new User Interface Scene and add 2 child nodes - Button and Label Right click on scene in file expoler in godot and set it as main scene you can change text of the Label to "Increment" your tree should look like this
+Right click on scene in file expoler in godot and set it as main scene.

+your tree should look like this

 ![godot tree](/imgs/godot_tree.png)

-attach new script to Control and add to it "button_up" signal from Button.
+Attach new script to Control and add to it "button_up" signal from Button.
 Add following code:

 ```
 extends Control